 - Users are expected to obey Copyright and Intellectual Property rules. - These areas are intended to be a work place and the following rules are designed to safeguard the equipment and environment: - Food, drinks, and candy are not permitted in the labs. - Only current SC students and employees are permitted network access in these areas. - Students are permitted to logon to only one lab PCs at a time. - The computing lab computers are for completing school work.
-Gaming is prohibited. - Illegally copying software is prohibited and violators may be prosecuted. - Users should use a removable storage device, e.g., USB flash drive, or CD-RW, to save their work.
-Any work saved on the hard drive will be deleted periodically. - Users are expected to clean up their workstations upon leaving, i.e., dispose of trash, pick up printed documents and push in chairs. - Any logged on/locked computer, located in a lab left unattended for more than fifteen minutes will be rebooted. - South College is not responsible for any offensive or inappropriate material that is found on the Internet.
+Gaming is prohibited. - Illegally copying software is prohibited and violators may be prosecuted. - Users should use a removable storage device to save their data.
+Any data saved on the hard drive will be deleted periodically. - Users are expected to clean up their workstations upon leaving, i.e., dispose of trash, pick up printed documents and push in chairs. - Any logged on/locked computer, located in a lab left unattended for more than fifteen minutes will be rebooted. - South College is not responsible for any offensive or inappropriate material that is found on the Internet.
 The use of the Internet for non-class assignments is permitted provided a workstation is not needed by a student with a class assignment.

-B. Use of SC Student E-mail Account
+B. Use of SC Student Email Account

-South College has setup an e-mail account for every student enrolled.
-E-mail serves as the official means of sending information to students by faculty and staff.
-These messages are sent to the South College e-mail address only.
+South College has setup an email account for every student enrolled.
+Email serves as the official means of sending information to students by faculty and staff.
+These messages are sent to the South College email address only.

-- Students and employees are responsible for maintaining their official South College e-mail address and are expected to check it on a frequent and consistent basis. - Students and employees have the responsibility to recognize that certain communication may be time-critical. - Inappropriate language should not be used in e-mail messages. - E-mail is not to be sent to the entire student population. - Sending junk e-mail, chain letters, unsolicited or offensive e-mail is not permitted and will not be tolerated. - Students are responsible for maintaining their mailbox size.
-Empty deleted items folder, delete old and junk e-mail messages.
-File attachments increase the mailbox size; therefore, students and employees are advised to save them to a removable storage device and delete the e-mail message. - Students must be sensitive to the special need for software and services available in only one location, and cede place to those whose work requires these special items. - Users must refrain from any action that interferes with the supervisory or accounting functions of the systems or that is likely to have such effect.
-The loading of non-college Internet software such as America On-line or CompuServe is strictly prohibited.
+- Students and employees are responsible for maintaining their official South College email address and are expected to check it on a frequent and consistent basis. - Auto-forwarding of email to personal email accounts is strictly prohibited. - Students and employees have the responsibility to recognize that certain communication may be time critical. - Inappropriate language should not be used in email messages. - Broadcast Email is not to be sent to the entire student population. - Sending junk email, chain letters, unsolicited or offensive email is not permitted and will not be tolerated.

+• Students are responsible for maintaining their mailbox size.
+Empty deleted items folder, delete old and junk email messages.
+File attachments increase the mailbox size; therefore, students and employees are advised to save them to a removable storage device and delete the email message.